 The biography of this wonderful saint was written by St. Sophronius, the Patriarch of Jerusalem.
-Once, during the Honorable Fast [Lenten Season], a certain priest-monk (Heiromonk), the Elder Zosimus, withdrew into the wilderness beyond the Jordan, a twenty-day trek.
-Suddenly, he caught sight of a human being with a withered and naked body, whose hair was as white as snow, and who fled from the sight of Zosimus.
-The elder ran for a long while, until this person crouched down at a brook and cried out: "Abba Zosimus, forgive me for the sake of the Lord.
+Once, during Great Lent, a certain priest-monk (heiromonk), the Elder Zosimas, withdrew into the wilderness beyond the Jordan, a twenty-day trek.
+Suddenly, he caught sight of a human being with a withered and naked body, whose hair was as white as snow, and who fled from Zosimas's sight.
+The elder ran for a long while, until this person stopped at a brook and cried out: "Abba Zosimas, forgive me for the sake of the Lord.
 I cannot face you, for I am a naked woman."
-Zosimus then tossed his outer garment to her, which she wrapped around herself, and then she showed herself to him.
-The elder was frightened upon hearing his name spoken from the mouth of this woman he did not know.
+Zosimus then threw his outer garment to her, which she wrapped around herself, and then she showed herself to him.
+The elder was frightened upon hearing his name spoken from the mouth of this woman whom he did not know.
 Following his prolonged insistence, the woman related her life's story.
 She was born in Egypt, and at the age of twelve began to live a life of debauchery in Alexandria, where she spent seventeen years in this perverted way of life.
-Driven by the adulterous flame of the flesh, one day she boarded a boat which was sailing for Jerusalem.
+Driven by the adulterous flame of the flesh, she one day boarded a boat which was sailing for Jerusalem.
 Arriving at the Holy City, she wanted to enter the church in order to venerate the Honorable Cross, but some invisible force restrained her, preventing her from entering the church.
-In great fear, she gazed upon the icon of the All-Holy Mother of God in the vestibule and prayed that she be allowed to enter the church to venerate the Honorable Cross, all the while confessing her sinfulness and uncleanness, and promising that she would go wherever the All-Pure One would direct her.
+In great fear, she gazed upon the icon of the All-holy Mother of God in the narthex (vestibule) and prayed that she be allowed to enter the church to venerate the Honorable Cross, all the while confessing her sinfulness and uncleanness, and promising that she would go wherever the All-pure One would direct her.
 She was then permitted to enter the church.
-Having venerated the Cross, she again entered the vestibule and, before the icon, gave thanks to the Mother of God.
+Having venerated the Cross, she went back to the narthex and, before the icon, gave thanks to the Mother of God.
 At that very moment she heard a voice saying: "If you cross over Jordan you will find true peace!"
-Immediately she purchased three loaves of bread and started out for the Jordan, where she arrived that same evening.
+Immediately she purchased three loaves of bread and started out for the Jordan, arriving there that same evening.
 The next day she received Holy Communion in the Monastery of St. John and crossed over the Jordan River.
 She remained in the wilderness for forty-eight years in great torment and fear, struggling with passionate thoughts as though with wild beasts.
-She fed on vegetation.
-After she finished her narrative, when she stood for prayer, Zosimus saw her levitate in the air.
+She ate vegetation.
+After she finished her narrative, when she stood for prayer, Zosimas saw her levitate in the air.
 She begged him to bring her Holy Communion the following year on the shore of the Jordan, where she would then come to receive it.
-The following year Zosimus arrived on the shore of the Jordan in the evening with Holy Communion.
-He wondered how this saint would cross the Jordan.
-At that moment, in the light of the moon, he saw her approach the river, make the sign of the Cross over it and walk upon the water as though upon dry land.
-After Zosimus administered Holy Communion to her, she begged him to come the following year to the same brook where they had first met.
-Zosimus came and discovered her lifeless body on that spot.
-Above her head in the sand was written: "Abba Zosimus, bury the body of the humble Mary on this site; render dust to dust.
-I died on April 1, the same night of the saving-suffering of Christ, after having received Communion of the Divine Mysteries."
-From this inscription Zosimus first learned her name and the other and awesome miracle--that the previous year, when she received Holy Communion, she arrived that same night at this brook, which took him twenty days to travel.
-Thus, Zosimus buried the body of this wonderful saint, Mary of Egypt.
-When he returned to the monastery, Zosimus related the entire story of her life and the miracles which he had personally witnessed.
+The following year Zosimas arrived with Holy Communion on the shore of the Jordan in the evening.
+He wondered how the saint would cross the Jordan.
+Then, in the light of the moon, he saw her approach the river, make the sign of the Cross over it and walk upon the water as though upon dry land.
+After Zosimas communed her, she begged him to come the following year to the same brook where they had first met.
+Zosimas came and discovered her lifeless body on that spot.
+Above her head in the sand was written: "Abba Zosimas, bury the body of the humble Mary on this site; render dust to dust.
+I died on April 1, the same night of the saving suffering of Christ, after having received Communion of the Divine Mysteries."
+From this inscription Zosimas first learned her name and the other and awesome miracle--that the previous year, when she received Holy Communion, she arrived that same night at this brook, which took him twenty days to reach.
+Thus, Zosimas buried the body of this wonderful saint, Mary of Egypt.
+When he returned to the monastery, Zosimas related the entire story of her life and the miracles which he had personally witnessed.
 Thus the Lord knows how to glorify penitent sinners.
-St. Mary is also commemorated on the Fifth Sunday of the Honorable Fast (Fifth Sunday in Lent).
-The Church holds her up as an example to the faithful during these fast days as a model of repentance.
-She died about the year 530 A.D.
+St. Mary is also commemorated on the Fifth Sunday of Great Lent.
+The Church holds her up as an example to the faithful during these days of the Fast as a model of repentance.
+She reposed in about the year 530 A.D.

-2. SAINT MELETION, THE BISHOP OF SARDIS IN ASIA MINOR
+2. SAINT MELETION, BISHOP OF SARDIS IN ASIA MINOR

-Procopius was born in Hotish, today's Czech Republic.
-He was ordained a priest, and retreated to a mountain to live according to the model of the Eastern hermits.
-The Duke (Herceg) Ulrich accidentally came upon Procopius and assisted him in establishing the Monastery of St. John the Forerunner by the Sazava River.
+Procopius was born in Hotish in what is today the Czech Republic.
+He was ordained a priest, then retreated to a mountain to live according to the model of the Eastern hermits.
+Herzog Ulrich (the Duke) accidentally came upon Procopius and assisted him in establishing the Monastery of St. John the Forerunner by the Sazava River.
 This holy man died in the year 1053 A.D.

 HYMN OF PRAISE